katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           version_added: "0.9"
           short_description: read file contents
           description:
-              - This lookup returns the contents from a file on the Ansible controller's file system.
+              - This lookup returns the contents from a file on the Assible controller's file system.
           options:
             _terms:
               description: path(s) of files to read